vishnuexe/Social-Distancing-AI/README.md

 # Godseye Social Distancing Monitor
 An AI tool to prevent spreading of coronavirus (COVID-19) by using computer vision on video surveillance.
 A social distancing analyzer AI tool to regulate social distancing protocol using video surveillance of CCTV cameras and drones.
 Social Distancing Analyser to prevent COVID19
+Optimized for running in CPU and weaker processors

 ## Instructions to Run